weslen02/how-to-connect-db2-with-ssl/README.md

 - 2.2.
 Inserting the SSL
 > The code below is an example where I change on DB/Schema infos, you need type your information how you created in the your machine.
+Test is my database name, and after this, are SSL information.

 ```
 test:sslConnection=true;sslTrustStoreLocation=C:\db2_ssl\my-truststore.jks;sslTrustStorePassword=<*mypasswd*>;